Mulligans Irish Music Bar. Amstel 100, 1017AC Amsterdam. +31(0)20 622 1330

 (2) The Guinness.
 Some people say Mulligans serves the best pint of Guinness in Amsterdam.
 Others vehemently disagree; they say Mulligans serves the only real pint of Guinness in town.
 We, the humble preparers of this web site, are not privy to the entire voodoo.
 What we do know is that it has to do with (a) the skill of the person pulling the pint, (b) proper maintenance of the lines to the taps, (c) proper cleaning of the glasses, (d) the source (in this case it's the real stuff from the Dublin brewery), and finally (e) the volume of product sold, and its implications for freshness.
 The volume of Guinness flowing through Mulligan's every week is slightly less than the volume of water flushing the canals of Amsterdam in the same period.
 So all in all, it's a good pint.
 Tip: order it a few minutes before you really want it, as a proper pint takes time to settle and top off.

 (3) The music.
 The stage at Mulligans is slightly larger than an airmail stamp, but has been the setting for some astounding performances by musicians both famous and unknown.
-On Sundays and some Wednesdays, the long table in front of it draws traditional players for the Irish session.
+On Sundays the long table in front of it draws traditional players for the Irish session.
+On Wednesday eveninge there's a songs an tunes session in the Back Room.
 Check the event calendar to see what's happening when.

 (4) The people.
 There are a lot of great bars in Amsterdam.
 And some not-so-great ones.
 If you live in or frequently visit this city, you will no doubt have encountered the beautiful laconic youth, trapped working at a bar either as a form of penance, or just to scrape up enough coin to pay the mobile phone bill.